 Sahara filed an arbitration petition in the Bombay High Court seeking an injunction restraining the Board from terminating the Sahara agreement pending arbitration proceedings.
 The Bombay High Court held that the Board should not terminate the Sahara agreement if Sahara provides the requisite bank guarantee in terms of the agreement for the IPL Season 2014.
-Subsequently, the Working Committee of the Board, at its meeting held on 26th October, 2013 approved the termination of the Franchise in view of the non-submission of the Bank Guarantee for the IPL Season 2014.
+Subsequently, the Working Committee of the Board, at its meeting held on 26th October 2013 approved the termination of the Franchise in view of the non-submission of the Bank Guarantee for the IPL Season 2014.

 With respect to IPL Season 2013, Sahara paid part of the franchise fee amounting to Rs.
 57.37 Crores as per invoice raised by the Board and defaulted in relation to the balance franchisee fee of Rs.
 133.86 Crores.
 In view of the continued default by Sahara for payment of the balance franchisee fee despite repeated demands for the same by the Board and the failure to provide a fresh bank guarantee for IPL Season 2014, the amount of Rs.133.86 Crores was recovered by the Board by invoking the Bank Guarantee furnished by Sahara under the Franchise Agreement for IPL Season 2013 and the same has been appropriated against the amounts receivable from Sahara.
 The Arbitration proceedings were initiated by Sahara claiming an amount of Rs.
 1,438.72 Crores towards alleged excess payment of franchisee fee, loss of damages and damages suffered in terms of goodwill and reputation along with further interest till the date of realization, against which Board filed counter claim of Rs.
 1,606.24 Crores along with further interest till the date of realization.
 On 21 July 2016, the Sole Arbitrator withdrew from the arbitration.
-Sahara filed a Commercial Arbitration Application before the Hon.
-Bombay High Court and sought for appointment of another Sole Arbitrator to continue the proceedings.
-On 28th November 2017, the Honorable Bombay High Court has appointed another Sole Arbitrator to continue the proceedings.
+Sahara filed a Commercial Arbitration Application before the Hon'ble Bombay High Court and sought for appointment of another Sole Arbitrator to continue the proceedings.
+On 28th November 2017, the Hon'ble Bombay High Court has appointed another Sole Arbitrator to continue the proceedings.
 After the completion of pleadings, both the parties were directed to file the affidavits of evidence of their witnesses and both the parties filed their witnesses.
 During the year ended 31st March 2019, the cross examination of all witnesses has been completed and the final hearing has been completed.
-The Arbitral Tribunal has passed its award on 3rd August, 2020 in favor of the BCCI dismissing all the claims made by Sahara and also dismissed the counter claim of BCCI.

-SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2019 c) Deccan Chronicle Holdings Limited:
+SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2020 c) Deccan Chronicle Holdings Limited: